 If you’re having frequent asthma attacks or your inhaler doesn’t seem to be helping, it’s important to talk to your doctor.
 They can help you find the right treatment plan to manage your asthma and reduce the risk of future attacks.

 Are you concerned about your respiratory health?
 At PCC, we have pulmonologists who are dedicated to ensuring that your respiratory needs are met.
-You can contact us on the emergency hotlines here and have access to quality medical assistance.
+You can contact us on the BOOK AN APPOINTMENT or CALL US 704-867-8742 and to have access to quality medical assistance.